 The Firebrand Generator was installed inside the test section of the FRWTF at BRI.
-Figure 3 displays a layout of the facility.
 The facility used a 4.0 m diameter fan to produce the wind field and was capable of producing a flow of 10 m/s.
 The wind flow velocity distribution was measured using a hot wire anemometer array.
 To track the evolution of the size and mass distribution of firebrands produced, a series of rectangular pans (water-filled) were placed downstream of the Firebrand Generator.
 Each pan was 49.5 cm long by 29.5 cm wide.
 The arrangement and width of the pans was not random; rather it was based on scoping experiments to determine the locations where the firebrands would most likely land.
 After the experiments were completed, the firebrands were filtered from the water using a series of fine mesh filters.
 The firebrands were subsequently dried in an oven at 104 °C for eight hours.
 The firebrand sizes were then measured using precision calipers (1/100 mm resolution).
 Following size determination, the firebrands were then weighed using a precision balance (0.001 g resolution).
 For each experiment, more than 100 firebrands were collected, dried, and measured.

-Figure 4 is a detailed drawing of the front face of the target structure showing the location of the vent opening.
-The overall dimensions of the structure were 3.06 m in height, 3.04 m in width, and 3.05 m in depth.
+The overall dimensions of the target structure, placed 7.5 m downstream of the Firebrand Generator, were 3.06 m in height, 3.04 m in width, and 3.05 m in depth.
 The structure was constructed of calcium silicate (non-combustible) board.
-A generic building vent design (consisting of only a frame fitted with a metal mesh) was used since the purpose of the experiments was to assess the proposed test methods and not specific proprietary vent technology.
-The vent opening was fitted with six different types of metal mesh: 4 x 4 mesh x 0.65 mm (0.025") wire diameter (galvanized after welded), 8 x 8 mesh x 0.43 mm (0.017") wire diameter (woven SS 304), 10 x 10 mesh x 0.51 mm (0.020") wire diameter (woven SS 304), 14 x 14 mesh x 0.23 mm (0.009") wire diameter (woven SS 304), 16 x 16 mesh x 0.23 mm (0.009") wire diameter (woven SS304), and 20 x 20 mesh x 0.23 mm (0.009") wire diameter (woven SS 304).
+A generic building vent design (consisting of only a frame fitted with a metal mesh) was used.
+The vent opening (1600 cm^2) was fitted with six different types of metal mesh: 4 x 4 mesh x 0.64 mm (0.025") wire diameter, 8 x 8 mesh x 0.43 mm (0.017") wire diameter, 10 x 10 mesh x 0.51 mm (0.020") wire diameter, 14 x 14 mesh x 0.23 mm (0.009") wire diameter, 16 x 16 mesh x 0.23 mm (0.009") wire diameter.
 These mesh sizes corresponded to opening sizes of: 5.72 mm (4 x 4), 2.74 mm (8 x 8), 2.0 mm (10 x 10), 1.55 mm (14 x 14), 1.35 mm (16 x 16), and 1.04 mm (20 x 20).
 These opening sizes were obtained from the manufacturer and subsequently verified using measurements at NIST.
-This range of mesh types was based upon the recommendations of the ASTM E05.14.06 task group.
 Mesh was defined, per the manufacturer, as the number of openings per 25.4 mm (1").

 Prior to conducting the experiments, computer simulations were conducted using the NIST Fire Dynamics Simulator (FDS) to visualize the flow around the structure in the FRWTF.
 As a result, the placement of the mesh assembly, on the front face of the structure, was intentionally selected to provide for an intense exposure of firebrand showers from the NIST Firebrand Generator.
-It also allowed for comparison to prior BRI/NIST work that considered a gable vent fitted with a mesh assembly [16].
+It also allowed for comparison to prior BRI/NIST work that considered a gable vent fitted with a mesh assembly12.